careerbytecode/ai-ml-3-month-internship/Project03-GitHub-Repo-Analyzer/README.md

 │
 ├── README.md                         # Project overview and instructions
 └── requirements.txt                  # Python dependencies
 ```</pre>

 ## 📈 Results & Screenshots
-_You can include graphs, model metrics, UI screenshots, or console outputs here._

 ## 🗒️ Learnings
 _What did you learn while working on this project?
 Highlight techniques, challenges, or tricks you picked up._